top of page

 The first line uses a mixture of alliteration and onomatopoeia to recreate the sound of a horseman riding loudly over cobblestones.
 You can hear the iron-shoed hooves of the horse clanging against the cobbles from reading the line alone.
 The third line uses repetition of the "w" sound to imitate the sound of the whistling being described.

-Writers use alliteration for several reasons.
+Writers use the rhetorical device for several reasons.
 They are as follows:

 1. To create a pleasing rhythm or musicality that makes the text more engaging.